robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

   - Graph strength: weighted version of degree.
 High graph strength = highly connected.
 Not summed in this case across layers.

-  - Neighbors: number of unique individuals adjacent to each actor.
+  - Neighbours: number of unique individuals adjacent to each actor.
     Considered in a single layer, this is equal to the degree.

-  - Neighborhood: number of unique individuals across all layers.
-High neighborhood = a high number of unique individuals connected to an actor.
+  - Neighbourhood: number of unique individuals across all layers.
+High neighbourhood = a high number of unique individuals connected to an actor.

-  - Relevance: layer centric metric, corresponding to the number of neighbors on a layer divided by the total neighborhood for each actor.
+  - Relevance: layer centric metric, corresponding to the number of neighbours on a layer divided by the total neighbourhood for each actor.
 High relevance means that the layer is highly relevant to the individuals connections.
-A low relevance means this layer does not contribute many neighbors to an individuals overall neighborhood.
+A low relevance means this layer does not contribute many neighbours to an individuals overall neighbourhood.

-  - Connective redundancy: the total multilayer neighborhood divided by the multidegree.
+  - Connective redundancy: the total multilayer neighbourhood divided by the multidegree.
 High connective redundancy indicates a multilayer network that has many repeated edges across layers between an actor and its neighbours.
 Low connective redundancy indicates that each layer is important for preserving all social ties.

-  - Layer similarily: how similar each layer is (Brodka 2018).
+  - Layer similarity: how similar each layer is (Brodka 2018).
 Pearson’s correlation coefficient of degree vectors for each layer, comparing each landcover across seasons.

 ### Figure captions and brief interpretations

 (ref:lcres) varying scale in landcover resolution.
-For each landcover resolution (10m, 100m, 250m, 500m and 1000m), ultilayer networks were
+For each landcover resolution (10m, 100m, 250m, 500m and 1000m), multilayer networks were
 constructed for each landcover class (open, forest and lichen) across two seasons (winter and summer) and four network metrics calculated.
 A) Similarity of landcover network layers between seasons (e.g.: open